richardschoen/mapepire-dotnet/README.md

 ```

 # Sample C# test sequence
-This is a very simple sample sequence.
+This is a very simple sample connect and query sequence.

 Copy the following statements into a Dotnet C# Console project.
 ```